Shawn-Nichol/BlueTeam/BTL 1/2. Security Fundamentals/Security Controls.md

 # Network Security Controls (Firewalls, NIPS, NIDS, SIEM, NAC)

+**Network Intrusion Detection**
+NIDs come in the form of software or physical devices that monitor network traffic in order to generate alerts for human analysts to investigate.

+- Inline: The system running the NIDS software is sitting directly in the path of network traffic; in this  case, the system will, by definition, become a NIPS, as it can perform defensive measures such as blocking or resetting connections.

+- Network Tap: NIDS will be connected to the network by tapping into a physical connection, such as a cable.

+- Passive: The NIDS is connected to a SPAN port on a network device.
+This physical port allows all traffic passing through the device to be mirrored to the SPAN port, so the NIDS will get a copy of all network activity.

+The purpose of NIDS is purely to generate alerts so that human analysts can investigate and take action if needed.

+**Network Intrusion Prevention**
+NIPS are able to automatically take defensive actions based on the activity that has been identified.
+NIDS can detect activity and generate an alert, but NIPS can detect activity and take action.

+**Log Monitoring**
+Web Proxy logs:  This device processes web-based requests to the internet and will contain a list of sites visited by employees.

+Perimeter FIrewalls: If a malicious actor starts port scanning the organization, the perimeter firewalls will pick this activity up first as they get smashed with a request from the scanning IP.

+**Network Access Control**
+NAC can work to prevent rogue or non-compliant devices from connecting to a private network.
+Security teams could require that any device connecting to the network needs the latest patches and security updates and must be running anti-virus.
+NAC can enforce this and not let devices connect to the network until they have met all requirements.

 # Endpoint Security Controls (HIPS, HIDS, EDR, Anti-Virus, SIEM)

 **Host Intrusion Detection**